bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - Sprint with Us March 25&26 - Request for code evaluator
 - Items at the Lab
-- Review of cross-team ops rotation to begin next sprint - Jason *Government Employees - not Monday or Friday*
+- Review of cross-team ops rotation to begin next sprint - Jason
-Kial
-Meng
-Patrick
-Richard
-Stephen

-*Contractors*
-Greg - not Monday or Friday
-Sumesh
-Thor - not Friday

 ----